-One individual frittata is 70 calories, four grams of fat, five grams of carbohydrates, 190 mg of sodium, one gram of fibre, five grams of protein and one gram of sugar.
+One frittata contains 70 calories, four grams of fat, five grams of carbohydrates, 200 milligrams of sodium, one gram of fibre, five grams of protein and one gram of sugar.
 The calories and fat are decently low but the protein isn’t really that high.
 The sodium is around what I expected to see.